 A Personal Case-Study

-When I started practicing, more than thirty years ago, the medical literature on taurine was sparse.
-Sometimes, I used taurine for heart conditions and seizures.
+When I started practicing, more than thirty years ago, the medical literature on this primary nutrient was sparse.
+Sometimes, I used it for heart conditions and seizures.
 I knew that it might benefit failing vision.
 I also recommended taurine for liver and gallbladder detoxification.
 However, the results were mediocre.
 Taurine didn’t produce the dramatic shifts these sisters described.
 So, of course, their results sparked a multitude of questions.

 Was I missing something about the benefits?